The Mouthpieces for All Initiative

 How It All Began

-I had my first mouthpiece, the required Helleberg, which I still own today, donated to me by the music director.
-That single act granted me all the privileges that came with collaborating with others in music making.
+I had my first mouthpiece, the required Helleberg (pictured to the right) donated to me by the music director.
+That single act granted me all the privileges that came with collaborating with others in music-making.

-Eventual praises and words of affirmation towards my music making gave me the confidence to pursue a life of music.
-That day, my middle school band director gave me much more than a mouthpiece, he gifted me the opportunity to develop higher self-worth and self-empowerment by participating in his band program.
+Eventual praises and words of affirmation towards my music-making gave me the confidence to pursue a life of music.
+That day, my middle school band director gave me much more than a mouthpiece.
+He gifted me the opportunity to develop higher self-worth by participating in his band program.

 Help Us Achieve Our Mission!